 Individualised Behaviour Plans

-Pupils with designated behavioural needs have an individualised support plan.
+Pupils with designated behavioural needs have an individualised Positive Handling Plan.

 Thanks to staff, parents and carers and governors for their ongoing support to make our school such an outstanding one!